 Potential job titles for graduates of this program include user experience researcher, user interface engineer, data scientist, interaction designer, front-end developer, accessibility specialist, mobile application developer.
 Potential employers include Facebook, Google, Microsoft, Twitter, Adobe, Autodesk, Sphero, Snap and Oculus.

-Potential job titles for graduates of this program focusing on intelligent systems include: software engineer, perception engineer, data scientist and research engineer.
+Potential job titles for graduates of this program focusing on artificial intelligence include: software engineer, perception engineer, data scientist and research engineer.
 Potential employers include Lockheed-Martin, Amazon, Microsoft, Google and Facebook.

 Potential job titles for graduates of this program focusing on robotics include: robotics engineer, perception engineer, control engineer and robotics scientist.
 Potential employers include: Amazon Robotics, Uber, Google, iRobot and DJI.